Hair Types 101: How to Identify Yours

 Type 4C: Tighter zig-zag coils

-Type 4 hair care: The playbook is similar to Type 3 hair.
+The playbook for those that fall into this category is similar to Type 3 hair types.
 You’ll want to lock in moisture with butters, oils, curl creams, thick leave-in conditioners and maybe even try co-washing (conditioner-only washing).
-Once-a-week shampooing is ideal and again, stay away from alcohols, sea salts and heavy silicones, all of which can dry out your hair.
+Once-a-week shampooing is ideal and, again, stay away from alcohols, sea salts, and heavy silicones, all of which can dry out your hair.